UGC Procedures for Approving Proposals

 - Do the changes involve any cross-listed courses?
 If so, consent of all departments and programs affected must be included in the proposal.

-- Do the course descriptions include the prerequisites for the course?
-Note: all 300- and 400-level courses must have prerequisites or course preparation.
+- Does the form include the prerequisites for the course?
+Does it indicate whether a student must have received a particular minimum grade in the prerequisite course (e.g. with a “C” or better)?
+Note: all 300- and 400-level courses must have prerequisites or recommended course preparation.

 - Does the rationale provided for a new course or change in program requirements answer the questions in the instructions?